Are you looking for a crochet blanket to make that look knit? Or maybe you are asking yourself, can I get the look of knitting with crochet?

 The Yarn That Is Perfect for This Crochet Knit Blanket

-Click the yarn image below to check it out and all the colors that are available!
+Click the yarn image below to check it out, a few of my favorite colors in Vanna’s Choice!

 This Blanket Only Uses One Crochet Stitch

-If you are wondering how to work a hdc in the third & back loop, then don’t worry!
+If you wonder how to work a hdc in the third & back loop, then don’t worry!
 I have a full picture tutorial about it!

 Ready to Get Started?

 Ready to get started?
 Read on down to find the full crochet knit-like pattern that looks knit below!

 - Crochet hook size J (6.00 mm)

 - Worsted weight yarn (4) I used Hobby Lobby I love this Yarn in Sea Blue Tweed (Use the blanket calculator to find out how much yarn is needed for each size)